 How to Cite a Database in MLA

-Database – A structured, electronic collection that may contain full-text articles, abstracts, data, and citations.
+A database is a structured, electronic collection that may contain full-text articles, abstracts, data, and citations.
 Databases typically require a subscription to access.
+A few examples of databases are JSTOR, ERIC, and PubMed, but these are just a few of the many that are available.

 Online Database Citation Structure: